wh-alice/mig_visualstudio/vs/misc/how-to--define-keywords-in-visual-c--.md

 ---
-title: "How to: Define Keywords in Visual C++ | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Define Keywords in Visual C++" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"